 Make the Contact Information Stand Out

-Your name should be the first thing a potential employer sees.
-Make it a few sizes larger than the rest of your text and bold it to make it stand out.
+Your name should be the first thing a potential employer reads.
+Bold your name and make the font a few sizes larger than the rest of the text in the resume.
 Your contact information such as your address, phone number, and email should follow.

-It should be smaller than your name, but no smaller than the body of your resume to ensure that it does not get lost among the rest of the information.
-The position you are applying for should also be listed before the body of your resume.
-It must stand out as well so there is no confusion as to what position you would like to interview for.
+It should be smaller than your name but no smaller than the body of your resume to ensure it does not get lost among the rest of the information.
+The position you are applying for should be listed before the body of your resume.
+It must stand out as well, so there is no confusion about what position you would like to interview for.

 Use an Attractive Border

 A simple border can do wonders for a resume.
-It draws the eye and adds a nice polishing effect on the document.
-Make sure that your border is simple and relevant.
+It draws the eye and adds a nice polishing effect to the document.
+Make sure your border is simple and relevant.
 A single, double, or triple line border is preferable.
-Do not get overly creative and use palm trees or hearts, as this looks unprofessional and will end up making a negative impression on the potential employer.
+Do not get overly creative and use palm trees or hearts, as this looks unprofessional and will make a negative impression on the potential employer.

 Insert a Graphic or Icon